-Krisztina M. Zsebo, Ph.D., 58, has served as our President, Chief Executive Officer and a member of our Board of Directors since 2004.
+Krisztina M. Zsebo, Ph.D.
+59, has served as our Chief Executive Officer and a member of our Board of Directors since 2004, and served as our President from 2004 until June 2014.
 For additional information regarding Dr. Zsebo's industry experience and education, see above under "Directors Continuing in Office Until the 2016 Annual Meeting."